Some147/Custom-candle-lighting-CCL-/README.md

 Indicator for Trading View
 ---------------------------------------------------------------------------------------------------------------------------------------
-  This indicator helps to find a certain size and in a certain price category, for further post levels of support and concatenation.
+This indicator helps to find on the graph candles of a certain size and in a certain price category for further post levels It has support and support.
 ---------------------------------------------------------------------------------------------------------------------------------------
 by_YourTradingSensei©